Rural Services and Land Management

 Scalps must be appropriately treated and accompanied by a Bounty Bonus Payment application form

-Please note that our process for accepting scalps has changed!
-Scalps are now to be handed over to Council's Rural Service Coordinator.
+Scalps are to be handed over to Council's Rural Service Coordinator.
 Call 0427 148 783 to arrange a suitable time for handover.

 Feral Cat Trap Hire